Includes information on how to apply for visitor visas, bridging visas and transit visas and what you can bring into Australia.

 There is more

-information to help you prepare your application, which gives advice about certifying and translating documents into English, communicating with us, using a migration agent, authorising another person to receive information from us, and receiving assistance with your application.
+information to help you prepare your application, such as certifying and translating documents into English, communicating with us, using a registered migration agent, authorising another person to receive information from us, and receiving assistance with your application.

 You will receive written advice when a decision is made on your BVB application.
 If you are granted a BVB you will also receive advice about any conditions that might be on it.

 Note: Contact us if you do not receive a letter advising of the BVB decision within seven working days as there might be a technical error.

 You will not have a visa label placed in your passport.

 Send the form with all necessary documents to the relevant visa and citizenship

 office in Australia that is processing your associated substantive visa application.